codess-aus/ai-fundamentals/vision.md

 Example: Processing and validating invoices
 Example: Handwritten text from a students essay
+Example: Extracting handwritten text from scanned copies of cheques.

 Optical Character Recognition retrieves printed text from scanned documents.
 OCR is a process of extracting printed or handwritten text from the input images or PDF documents.

+The OCR can only extract simple text strings.
+Use the form recogniser to visualise data in a table like format.

 ### 5. Identify features of facial detection, facial recognition, and facial analysis solutions